 You and a partner will head to undisclosed mystery locations in Europe to complete unique challenges, earn points, and maybe earn prizes.
 And while I don’t care about winning, I do care about sightDOING and this tour has LOTS of it.
 Among other things, I tried fencing in Maastricht (home to the Three Musketeers), made Belgian chocolate in Brussels, and even turned eating into an “activity” by dining in the dark to simulate blindness.

 Every year’s trip is different, so what I did has no bearing on what this year’s participants will do.
 You may or may not go to some of the same cities and you may or may not do similar activities.
+Take a peak at what the 2015 trip did:

 What I do know is that you’ll have a good time — and that the activities are structured to encourage camaraderie across teams.
 I still keep in touch with several trip participants from my 2014 competition and you just might end up with a new friend!